microsoft/ivy/doc/proving.md

     individual n : t

 ```
 where `n` is new.
-This can be read as "let `n` be of type
+This judgment can be read as "let `n` be a term of type
-`t`".
-Every type has at least one element in it.
-This judgement gives
+`t`" and is admissible if symbol `n` has not been used up to this point
-a name to such an element.
+in the development.

 Similarly, we can introduce new function and relation symbols: